ebaauw/homebridge-hue/README.md

 A Hue bridge group is exposed as a Homekit accessory with `Lightbulb` service and appropriate characteristics, just as a light.
 By default, homebridge-hue does not expose groups.
 You might want to change this in `config.json` if you want to use Hue group commands from Homekit scenes.

-Note that `group 0` is not yet supported, due to technical reasons.
-Also groups of type `Room` are ignored for now - there should probably be a setting to change this.
+Note that groups of type `Room` are ignored for now - there should probably be a setting to change this.

 ## Sensors
 A Hue bridge sensor is exposed as a Homekit accessory with the appropriate service and corresponding characteristic: